fpco/stream/README.md

 ## stream

-Streaming data library build around making stream fusion a first-class concept.
+Streaming data library built around making stream fusion a first-class concept.
 Focus is on high performance and usability.

 Unlike more commonly used streaming libraries (like conduit, enumerator, or